First published April 24, 2020.

 But when you're in high school none of these are true anymore.
 Local competitions are not a reliable introduction to competition math, so the AMC is the only introduction to competition math that's cheap, convenient, and reliable.
 But the AMC is a very harsh introduction to competition math, especially for juniors and seniors.
 The introductory questions are either too boring, too weird, or too hard.
 2019 was a particularly egregious year - here you have beginners hoping that maybe they'll be able to do a couple of questions and get around 80 points even though pretty much two thirds of the test is inaccessible to them.
 Then two weeks later score reports come back and they learn that they scored 60-70 because of stuff like this.

-This is very discouraging and can very quickly kill interest.
-Most people say that in the long run, learning the strength of their competition encouraged them.
-But I suspect survivorship bias is at play here.
-There are a lot of times when this kind of stuff gives off the undesirable message "you suck" and completely kills off a kid's interest.
-This actually happens surprisingly often, and the most common way to counteract this is to be dragged through it by force until you're past escape velocity.
-Often this role is played by the parents and it ends up being a balancing act where the parents have to make their kids try something, but if they push too hard any interest is completely killed.
+These kind of trick problems can give off the undesirable message "you just don't get it" and completely kill off a kid's interest.
+This actually happens surprisingly often, and the best way to counteract this is literally to be dragged through it by force until you're past escape velocity.
+This role is often played by the parents, and it ends up being a balancing act where the parents have to make their kids try something, but if they push too hard any interest is completely killed.

 One of the biggest issues is that few people have externalized the way they learn math.
 And very few of them know how to recreate the experience of getting into math competitions.
 It's very easy for math competition kids to get into physics, chemistry, computer science, and so on is because USACO has a very smooth learning curve by nature, and physics/chemistry competitions have their material covered at school.
 But it's very hard for those physics kids to get into math competitions because there is no good introduction to math competitions.